padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

       insert  admin/app.rb
 ```

 Let's make sure the server is running (`padrino s`) and give this admin
 interface a try.

 Visit <http://localhost:3000/admin> and login using the credentials you had
 setup during the seed.

-There should now be two tabs, one for Posts and the other, Accounts.
-Click on
+There should now be two tabs, one for **Posts** and one for **Accounts**.

-Posts.
+Now click on 'Posts'.
 Padrino Admin allows you to easily create new records by clicking "New".
 It has
 a form all ready complete with the fields you had generated prior in the
 creation of the Post model.